f5devcentral/kojot-acme/README.md

 #### Enabling ACMEv2 dns-01 validation

 For the two steps above involving manipulation of the DNS TXT record, the client typically uses a set of API calls -- one to deploy (add) the TXT record, and one to clean (delete) the TXT record.
 This process can also be done manually in a "2-step" method, but the automated approach is preferred if the DNS service supports it.
 For the automated process, this project supports a "hook" method that calls a separate "dnsapi" script on each function (deploy, clean).
 The script must be located in the ```dnsapi``` subfolder.
-A set of working samples are included in the dnsapi repository folder (not copied over in the install), gratuitously borrowed from [acme.sh](https://github.com/acmesh-official/acme.sh/tree/master/dnsapi) and modified for local use.
+A set of working samples are included in the dnsapi repository folder (not copied over in the install), many of these gratuitously borrowed from [acme.sh](https://github.com/acmesh-official/acme.sh/tree/master/dnsapi) and modified for local use.
 Unfortunately, no two DNS providers have the same API structure, so a different script is needed for each that you will need.
 To enable ACMEv2 dns-01 validation, perform the following steps:

 * Create your DNS API script and place it in the ```dnsapi``` subfolder.
 By convention (not required), the name of the script should start with "dns_", include the name of the DNS provider, and end with the ".sh" file extension.
 Example: